-- Fraudulent use of services or benefits. - Threats of physical harm to a physician or his or her office staff. - Non-payment of required co-payment for services rendered. - Receipt of prescription medications or health services in a quantity or manner which is not medically beneficial or not medically necessary. - Refusal to accept a treatment or procedure recommended by the physician, if such refusal is incompatible with the continuation of the patient/physician relationship.
-The physician should also indicate if he or she believes that no professionally acceptable alternative treatment or procedure exists. - Repeated refusal to comply with office procedures essential to the functioning of the physician's practice or to accessing benefits under the managed care plan. - Other behavior which has resulted in serious disruption of the patient/physician relationship.
+- Fraudulent use of services or benefits. - Threats of physical harm to a provider or office staff. - Non-payment of required copay for services rendered.

+- Receipt of prescription medications or health services in a quantity or manner, which is not medically beneficial or medically necessary. - Refusal to accept a treatment or procedure recommended by the provider.
+If refusal is incompatible with the continuation of the patient/physician relationship, the provider should indicate if he/she believes that no professionally acceptable alternative treatment or procedure exists. - Repeated refusal to comply with office procedures essential to the functioning of the provider's practice or to accessing benefits under the managed care plan - Other behavior that has resulted in serious disruption of the patient/ physician relationship. - The provider should make reasonable efforts to address patient behavior that has an adverse impact on the patient/physician relationship, through education and counseling, and, if medically indicated, referral to appropriate specialists.
+Such efforts, including efforts to educate the patient regarding office procedures and treatment recommendations, should be carefully documented.
+A sample letter to address patient education is provided.